jrmeyerhofer/LITA2017/Lesson_8/README.md

 ## Lesson Steps

 In the previous lesson, we built a New Book page.
-It was nice and functional, but requires us to regenerate new HTML every time we added new data and to update our webpage.
-With GAS Web Apps we can create a script that will dynamically include content in a webpage.
+It was nice and functional, but requires us to update our display HTML file every time we add new data.
+With GAS Web Apps we can create a script that will dynamically include content in a webpage instead.

 1. Open Google Drive: https://drive.google.com
-2. **Copy** your Google Sheet from Lesson 7.
-If you didn't have time to finish you can copy the final version listed at the bottom.
+2. **Copy** your Google Sheet from [Lesson 7](../Lesson_7/).
+If you didn't have time to finish, copy the final version listed at the bottom.
 3. Click on the Tools menu and choose Script Editor.<br />
 4. Add this code to your existing code.
 ```javascript